 do not understand the language, are in a country that they barely know and

-journey to Belgium.
-Ideal “prey” to fall (again) into the hands of
+experienced on their journey to Belgium.
+Ideal "prey" to fall (again) into

 adults and minors for sexual exploitation has been of growing concern to WHY BELGIUM? - “Most of those destined for prostitution are young women between the ages of 21 and 30 and teenage girls under the age of 18.”
 According to a report by the Centre for Equal Opportunities, out of about 150 who testified as having escaped some form of exploitation in Belgium, 88 had been forced into prostitution.
 The reported victims were from Albania, Bulgaria, Hungary, Poland, Liberia, Nigeria, Sudan, China and Thailand.
 NADIA'S STORY - Nadia has been working as a prostitute on Avenue